We may earn money or products from the companies mentioned in this post.

 Your other option (although not as kid friendly) would be to go off the path and hike up to one the pillboxes.
 Pillboxes are old military bunkers that now make for popular outlook points for hikers.
 This portion of the hike is still doable with young children, but it is also nice to have the option of the viewing platform if the kids are tired and do not want to go any further.

 The view of the sunrise over the ocean on the east side of Oahu is stunning and peaceful.
+From the viewing platform there is a pretty lighthouse that makes the ocean view even more scenic.
 It is the perfect way to start your first full day in Oahu!

 Breakfast at Island Brew